Rhythmic control of angiogenesis in tissue engineering

 Endothelial cells (the epithelial cells lining the vasculature) are known to be affected by circadian cycles; their growth function and ability to form new vessels (angiogenesis) are impaired in animals lacking genes connected with the regulation of circadian cycles, leading to increased thrombosis, inflammation and developmental defects (Paschos, Circ Res 2010; Wang, Circulation 2008; Cheng, PNAS 2011).

 This interdisciplinary project will focus on investigating the effect of circadian cycles on angiogenesis, with a particular interest in the application of the findings to the process of vascularization of tissue engineered scaffolds.
 The student will develop protocols of co-culture of vascular cells in vitro to model the development of angiogenesis and vascular maturation and study the effect of circadian cycle synchronisation on cell-cell interaction.
-Ultimately, the research will move towards the study of the effect of the circadian clock on tissue regeneration and vascularization of tissue engineered constructs.
+Ultimately, the research will move towards the study of the effect of the circadian clock on tissue regeneration and vascularisation of tissue engineered constructs.

 - Matsuo…Okamura; Science 2003